-POCL has framed a Corporate Social Responsibility Policy (CSR policy) in compliance with the provisions of the companies Act 2013 and the same is available on http://pocl.co.in/policies/CSR-Policy.pdf.
+POCL has framed a Corporate Social Responsibility policy (CSR policy) in compliance with the provisions of the Companies Act 2013 and the same is available on http://pocl.co.in/policies/CSR-Policy.pdf i.
+Mr. Vijay Anand

 Our key focus area of CSR includes